sagejs/starter-kit/docs/get-started/prerequisites.md

 `@opengovsg/starter-kit` recommends [CockroachDB](https://start.open.gov.sg/docs/getting-started/prerequisites#cockroachdb), which is really good!

-I concur.

 :::

 ## Deployment

-Anything goes, as long as it's a supported **Worker** platform by [Nitro](https://nitro.unjs.io/deploy/workers)
+Anything goes, as long as it's a supported **Worker** platform by [Nitro](https://nitro.unjs.io/deploy/workers), and supports TCP connections.

 :::tip Not sure what to use?

 `@opengovsg/starter-kit` recommends [Vercel](https://start.open.gov.sg/docs/getting-started/prerequisites#vercel), which is really good!

-I think CloudFlare Pages/Workers is more flexible in this area.

 :::